HarshalMPatil20/Object-Oriented-Programming/1. Basics of Object-Oriented Programming/Readme.md

 ### A . `Default` Constructor

 - Java provide a default constructor `if no constructors are explicitly defined` in the class.
-The default constructor `initializes attributes to default values` (e.g., 0 for numeric types, null for references).
+The default constructor `initializes attributes to default values`

+- __Default constructors cannot co-exist with other constructors__
+- In Java, the default values are _0_ for numeric types, __false__ for boolean, and __null__ for object references.

-- `Default constructor can be explicitly declared`, according to desired default values.
+- `Default constructor can be explicitly declared`, according to desired default values and this also called as `Non-parameterized constructor`

 &nbsp;

-### Implicit Constructor (`Automatically created` & called)
+### __Default Constructor__ : Implicit Constructor (`Automatically created` & called)

 ```
     public class Rectangle {